lit-regensburg/samshee/README.md

 ```

 ### Return codes
 If no errors occur, samshee will exit with exit code `0` and print the sheet in the desired output.
-If any of the steps produces an error, the return indicates which step generated the error:
+If any of the steps produces an error, the return code indicates which step generated the error:

 | exit code | cause                                                                                             |
 |-----------|---------------------------------------------------------------------------------------------------|